rockbruno/SlidingGradientView/README.md

 ## Customization

 By default, SlidingGradientView uses a gradient that starts and end at `RGB 248 248 248` and traverses 120% of the image's bounds in 0.7 seconds.
-You can edit these properties by creating a `GradientProperties` objects.
+You can edit these properties by creating a `GradientProperties` object like this:

 ```swift
 //Use UIColor.white.withAlphaComponent(0) for transparency, not UiColor.clear!